-Inside your body
+Inside your body (text-only version)

 There are different types of blood vessels:

-- Arteries carry blood away from the heart
+- Arteries carry blood away from the heart.

-- Veins return blood to the heart
+- Veins return blood to the heart.

 The heart has four areas called chambers: